Survey

 Universities of applied sciences

-The name says it all: Universities of applied sciences (UASs) focus on the practical aspects of research and teaching in a broad field of subjects like business economics, IT, social science, engineering, nursing care or design.
-Due to their practical approach, the UASs have a strong connection to industry and public institutions which generates synergies for all parties involved.
+The name says it all: a university of applied sciences (UAS) focuses on the practical aspects of research and teaching in a broad field of subjects like business economics, IT, social science, engineering, nursing care or design.
+Due to their practical approach, the UASs in Germany have a strong connection to industry and public institutions which generates synergies for all parties involved.

 Application-oriented and practical

-Thanks to their combination of practical science and application-oriented teaching, Germany’s universities of applied sciences, known in German as Hochschulen für Angewandte Wissenschaften (HAW, or formerly Fachhochschulen or FH), have become an indispensable part of the German higher education landscape and a role model worldwide when it comes to qualifications that are application-oriented yet at the same time research-focused.
+Thanks to their combination of practical science and application-oriented teaching, Germany’s universities of applied sciences (UASs, known in German as Hochschulen für Angewandte Wissenschaften, formerly Fachhochschulen) have become an indispensable part of the German higher education landscape and a role model worldwide when it comes to qualifications that are application-oriented yet at the same time research-focused.

 The UASs specialise in offering degree courses in engineering, the natural and social sciences, economics, law, technology and design, as well as in healthcare.
 Many of the degree programmes are also offered on a career-integrated, part-time or dual vocational training basis – or as an online correspondence course.